QuanNg1996/Django-Blog/README.md

-Welcome to the Django-Blog!
+# Welcome to the Django-Blog!

-Click on the link below to have a look at the Blog Page!
+This blog allows you to record your opinions, stories, and other writings as well as photos.

+## Deployment

+This website was deployed on the heroku cloud.

+## Built With

+* Python - Programming Language
+* Django - The Web framework
+* BootStrap - CSS framework

+## Website

 https://awesomeblogapp.herokuapp.com/

-Guest Authentication:
+## Guest Authentication

-Login: GuestUser123
+* Login: GuestUser123

-Password: Djangoblog123
+* Password: Djangoblog123